nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 category of lints that are pedantic which are turned off by default, like, they're allowed by default.
 But you can opt into them if you wish.

-And this could also be a good way-- just to, if you want to learn more idiomatic Rust, like, turn on pedantic clippy and just see what kind of things it suggests.
+And this could also be a good way— just to, if you want to learn more idiomatic Rust, like, turn on pedantic clippy and just see what kind of things it suggests.
 Not all of them might be great.
 Some of them might give false positives, but they might give you a sense for ways in which you could change